Africa's last living Eden

 Nestled in within two distinct terrains is the inscribed UNESCO World Heritage-listed Lopé National Park, the oldest and most ecologically significant in Parcs Gabon’s network.
 A landscape of virgin rainforest and ancient savannah that dates back to the last Ice Age, the park is also the world’s most important refuge for the largest gathering of mandrills.
 Even more extraordinary is when you see them amass by the hundreds when you track them.

-Beyond Moabi Tented Camp you will also encounter grazing forest elephant, forest buffalo, sitatunga and red river hog.
-And if you follow the sounds in the forest gallery you will view cheeky colobus, mangabey and various species of equatorial birds.
-But arguably, tracking chimpanzees and perhaps western lowland gorillas with our skilled guide is what evokes unbridled excitement.
+Beyond Moabi Tented Camp, you will also encounter grazing forest elephant, forest buffalo, sitatunga and red river hog.
+And if you follow the sounds in the forest gallery, you will view cheeky colobus, mangabey and various species of equatorial birds.
+But arguably, tracking chimpanzees and western lowland gorillas with our skilled guide is what evokes unbridled excitement.

-For a true wildlerness experience, days are spent trekking Mt Brazza and the legendary Ogooué River by pirogue.
-Also scattered across the area are a series of prehistoric petroglyphs and remnants of tools and settlements along ancient trade routes.
-Sites that confirm Gabon’s important place in Africa’s human evolution.
+For a true wilderness experience, days are spent trekking Mt Brazza and the legendary Ogooué River by pirogue.
+Also scattered across the area are a series of prehistoric petroglyphs and remnants of tools and settlements along ancient trade routes; sites that confirm Gabon’s important place in Africa’s human evolution.

 Moabi Tented Camp is operated and managed by Gabon Wildlife Camps & Safaris.